-'Wagtails' is a modern fully equipped 3 bedroom, 2 bath/shower rooms, self catering holiday bungalow situated in a quiet residential cul-de-sac on the southern side of Wells town, it is suitable for up to 6 people.
+'Wagtails' is a modern fully equipped, centrally heated, 3 bedroom, 2 bath/shower rooms, self catering holiday bungalow situated in a quiet residential cul-de-sac on the southern side of Wells town, it is suitable for up to 6 people.
 The property has its own garage and driveway plus a fully enclosed rear garden.

 We understand the importance of your holiday and strive to ensure that your stay in 'Wagtails' is as enjoyable and relaxing as possible.

 We live close by and are always on hand with local knowledge and help should you need it.

 We welcome up to 2 well behaved dogs at no additional charge.